 Reports help manage inventory and resources, which for many hospitals translates into significant savings.

-Identities change of custody and begins turnaround time.
+Identifies change of custody and begins turnaround time.

 Delivers expedited message for same-day turns.